Skip to content

 • Does the rule counter increase?

-• Which Rule ID is shown?
+• Which Rule ID is displayed?

-• Which NAT Rule ID is shown?
+• Which NAT Rule ID is displayed?

 • Is the traffic allowed or blocked?